Netgalleria/arska-server/README.md

-For most up-to-date information see [Arska Node wiki](https://github.com/Netgalleria/arska-node/wiki)
+For information about Arska Node and the concept see [Arska Node wiki](https://github.com/Netgalleria/arska-node/wiki)

 ## Arska Server
 Installation documentation is not finalized yet.
 This is a sceleton of documentation.
 Please comment on [Arska discussion](https://github.com/Netgalleria/arska-node/discussions).